c50/futurium-isa/README.md

 ### 9. Remarks
-> <b>http_proxy</b> If you are behind a proxy, set the http_proxy variables in build.properties.dist file for server and build.properties.local for user credentials.
+> <b>http_proxy</b> If you are behind a proxy, set the http_proxy variables in build.properties.dist file for server and in build.properties.local for user credentials.
+Those variables will then be set and will be used by drupal_http_request() needed for the geocoder project for example.

+    futurium.http_proxy.server =
+    futurium.http_proxy.port =
+    futurium.http_proxy.user =
+    futurium.http_proxy.pass =

 > <b>PHP memory</b> If drush does not reflect your <b>php.ini</b> config and
 complains about php allowed memory issues while building the project, consider